JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 2 Notes.md

 The way to prevent this is to modify the ranges of our input variables so that they are all roughly the same.
 Ideally:

-−1 ≤ x(i) ≤ 1
+−1 ≤ $x_{(i)}$ ≤ 1

 or

-−0.5 ≤ x(i) ≤ 0.5
+−0.5 ≤ $x_{(i)}$ ≤ 0.5

 These aren't exact requirements; we are only trying to speed things up.
 The goal is to get all input variables into roughly one of these ranges, give or take a few.

 Two techniques to help with this are **feature scaling** and **mean normalization**.
-Feature scaling involves dividing the input values by the range (i.e. the maximum value minus the minimum value) of the input variable, resulting in a new range of just 1.
-Mean normalization involves subtracting the average value for an input variable from the values for that input variable, resulting in a new average value for the input variable of just zero.
+Feature scaling involves dividing the input values by the range (i.e. the maximum value minus the minimum value) of the input variable, resulting in a new range of just 1. *Mean normalization* involves subtracting the average value for an input variable from the values for that input variable, resulting in a new average value for the input variable of just zero.
 To implement both of these techniques, adjust your input values as shown in this formula:

 $x_i:=\frac{x_i−μ_i}{s_i}$